schwilklab/lab-resources/conductance-protocol.md

 ### Native conductance ###

 In order to produce a vulnerability curve, we must measure conductances under a range of water potentials.
 We can create these water pontetials by spinning a stem in a centrifuge, or we can allow natural drought condtions to create them.
-If we harvest a stem predawn and under water, and if we ahve recent middy and predawn water potentials measured on that plant, then we can create a "native conductance" point on a vulnerability curve.
+If we harvest a stem predawn and under water, and if we have recent middy and predawn water potentials measured on that plant, then we can create a "native conductance" point on a vulnerability curve.

 ** Flushing
 To remove all native embolisms, we flush the stem under a pressure head of about 75-100 KPa for 45 min.
 [CHECK?]